Kong/docs.konghq.com/app/konnect/getting-started/app-registration.md

 ## Register the application

-1. Open the **Catalog** from the top menu and click on a Service tile.
+1. From your Dev Portal account, open the **Catalog** from the top menu and click on a service tile.

-3. Choose the version of the Service you want to use and click **Register**.
+1. Choose the version of the service you want to use and click **Register**.

     If you don't see the registration button, that means this version doesn't have application registration enabled.

-4. Select the application you want to register from the list.
+1. Select the application you want to register from the list.

-5. Click **Request Access**.
+1. Click **Request Access**.

     This opens the application's details page.
 If auto approval is enabled, the service appears with the status `Approved`.